dsanson/davidsanson.com/software.markdown

 tool for organizing and maintaining bibliographic data and associated content (PDFs, ePubs, etc.), is [BibDesk][].
 [Zot2Bib][] gets Zotero to feed the data it downloads directly into BibDesk.
-Unfortunately, it does not send associated PDFs along as well.
+Unfortunately, it does not also send along associated PDFs.

 Reading
 -------